Q. What is the difference between Graduation and Convocation?

 Alumni Relations has teamed up with professional photographers from Artona Group Inc. to help you remember this important occasion.
 Photographers will be at Convocation to capture two photos of you during your ceremony: one on stage receiving your parchment, and one after you exit the stage.
 Visit Convocation Photos to access and complete the registration form – this will allow Artona Group Inc. to email or mail your photo previews and order information to you directly.

 Q. Will I automatically receive a transcript after I graduate?

-Transcripts are not automatically sent upon graduation.
-If you require a transcript, you will need to order one (the fee is $10.50, subject to change).
-See the link to Transcripts and Verifications on the Registrar’s Office page (umanitoba.ca/registrar).
+A. Transcripts are not automatically sent upon graduation.
+If you require a transcript, you will need to order one.
+For more information, see Transcripts.

 Q. Oh no!
 I spilled coffee on my parchment!!
 What can I do?

 A. You can order a replacement parchment if your parchment is damaged.